Feb 1, 2022

-Mental health challenges have become common for many over the past 20 months, amid health, economic and other strains of the pandemic – and clinicians say it’s more important than ever to recognize red flags.
+Mental health challenges have become common for many over the past two years, amid health, economic and other strains of the pandemic – and clinicians say it’s more important than ever to recognize red flags.

 Levels of anxiety and depression have more than tripled among Americans since a year and a half ago, according to the Household Pulse Survey conducted by the Centers for Disease Control and Prevention.
 In 2019, 6.6% of Americans said they were depressed.
 That number increased to almost 25% a few months ago.

 And although it can be hard to recognize when everyday worry and sadness have turned into something more serious, experts say it’s critical for your overall health.

 “Mental health is part of overall health, and mental health issues can impact physical health problems and vice versa,” said Dr. Greg Harris, a practicing psychiatrist and senior medical director, behavioral health, at Blue Cross Blue Shield of Massachusetts.
 “That’s why it’s important to notice how you’re feeling and not ignore it.
 Recognizing that shift from everyday worry and sadness to something more means it may be time to reach out and get help, either by speaking with a therapist for an initial evaluation, getting medication or both.”